Ai Accountant

 Tools that transform ITC management

 AI Accountant auto-syncs vendor masters, validates GSTINs, flags 180-day breaches, links AP invoices to payments, computes reversals, and nudges re-claims once payments clear.
-QuickBooks, Zoho Books, Tally Prime, and SAP also support GST, although complex reversals may need careful oversight.
+Other tools that support GST compliance include QuickBooks, Tally Prime, SAP, and FreshBooks, although complex reversals involving proportionate calculations and interest may need careful oversight in any system.

 Automation benefits that matter

-• Real time vendor-level ITC control with ageing and compliance scores.
+• Real-time vendor-level ITC control with ageing and compliance scores.

-• Error free compute and re-claim with proportionate reversal and interest logic.
+• Error-free compute and re-claim with proportionate reversal and interest logic.

 • Smoother reporting in GSTR-3B and rolling logs for GSTR-9.